Meet the trans artist trading tattoos for top surgeries

 Billy wants TITS4TATS to grow beyond tattooing.
 They speak passionately about plans for a community-led “social creative space” with classes and workshops run by London’s LGBTIQ creatives.

 Through the project, Billy has met many clients who describe feeling alienated: “I meet people who are trans who don’t really have any queer friends, people who are queer who are less inclined to really express themselves or feel attached to our community because they’re very estranged from it.”

 Having close LGBTIQ friends has been pivotal for Billy.
 “My surroundings are very queer now, which is very comfortable and has really helped me with myself,” they explain.
 “Everyone around me can understand who I am.
 Honestly, I have never felt more myself than I have in the past year with the group of friends I have.”

 Billy hopes to bring a vital and affirming sense of community to others.
 As LGBTIQ people, “we’ve all got the same background, which is essentially being rejected from society, not feeling normal,” the artist explains.
 They want to break down boundaries and help London’s LGBTIQ people connect with each other.

 “I want us to be as safe in ourselves as cis people were growing up,” they tell me, adding that crowdfunding for healthcare expenses shouldn’t be necessary.
-Yet it remains a critical lifeline for many trans people, Billy regrets: “It can be better than this” – but for now, “we can only tackle this together.”
+Yet it remains a critical lifeline for many trans people, Billy says.
+“It can be better than this”, but for now, “we can only tackle this together.”

 Get our weekly email